-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - provisions to be taken for any persons dissenting to the arrangement or compromise; and

-- any related, consequential and supplementary matters as are necessary to ensure the full and effective conduct of the reorganisation or merger.
+- any related, consequential and supplementary matters as may be necessary to ensure the full and effective conduct of the reorganisation or merger.

 3.8 Can restructuring proceedings be used to "cram down" and bind dissentient creditors to a transaction supported by other creditors?
 Are creditors separated into classes for the purposes of voting in the proceedings?
 What are the relevant voting thresholds?
 Is "cross-class cramdown" available?